What Happens to Unused HRA Funds: Complete Guide to Rollover Rules and Options

 Vendor Differences: Venteur vs. Other Platforms

 Venteur stands apart in the HRA administration marketplace by prioritizing clear communication and flexible plan customization.
-Venteur empowers brokers and employers to easily set clear Unused HRA Funds Rollover or Forfeit policies through its user-friendly platform, ensuring that both HR leaders and employees always understand their options.
-Other vendors—such as Thatch, PeopleKeep, Take Command Health, Benefitbay, and more—may have distinct admin features or restrictions around how HRA rollovers are structured.
+Venteur empowers brokers and employers to easily set clear Unused HRA Funds Rollover or Forfeit policies through its user-friendly employer experience platform, ensuring that both HR leaders and employees always understand their options.

-- Pro Tip: Always review the platform’s management tools and ensure the HRA documentation clearly explains rollover or forfeiture rules to workers and plan participants.
+Pro Tip: Always review the platform's management tools and ensure the HRA documentation clearly explains rollover or forfeiture rules to workers and plan participants.

 How to Make the Most of HRA Funds: Employer Tips

-- Communicate Early and Clearly: Let employees know well in advance about rollover, grace period, and forfeiture rules—especially during annual enrollment.
+- Communicate Early and Clearly: Let employees know well in advance about rollover, grace period, and forfeiture rules, especially during annual enrollment.

 - Offer Reminders: Send reminders as the end of the plan year approaches so nobody leaves money on the table.